platformio/platformio-docs/userguide/lib/index.rst

 dependencies by default.

 .. option::
-    -d, --storage-dir
+     -e, --environment

-Manage custom library storage.
-It can be used later for the :ref:`projectconf_lib_extra_dirs` option from :ref:`projectconf`.
+Manage libraries for the specific project build environments declared in :ref:`projectconf`.
+Works for ``--storage-dir`` which is valid PlatformIO project.

 Demo
 ----